viniciusmo/device-farm/README.md

 ## License

-devicefarm gem is available under the MIT license.
+This project is available under the MIT license.
 See the LICENSE file for more info.